restatedev/documentation/docs/services/introspection.md

 ## Inspecting the attempt status of an invocation

-Invocations can be attempted against a deployment many times if the endpoint is failing.
+Invocations can be attempted against a service deployment many times if the endpoint is failing.
 The metadata around these attempts is not committed durably to storage, but is held in memory in the `invoker` component.
 The metadata includes reasons that an attempt might be failing, for example a permission error calling a Lambda endpoint.